SeriousSeri/Critical-Role-Podcast-Downloader/README.md

     directly from critrole.com
 2. **Campaign 2: The Mighty Nein**

-    (and the rest) is fetched over the simplecast RSS Feed https://feeds.simplecast.com/LXz4Q9rJ since critrole.com is inconsistent with their Podcast implementation. **Warning:** Campaign 2 Podcasts start with Episode 20!
+    The first 19 Episodes are pulled via https://critrole.com/podcast/campaign-2-ep1-ep51-mighty-nein-podcast/ from C2E20 on they're fetched over the simplecast RSS Feed https://feeds.simplecast.com/LXz4Q9rJ since critrole.com is inconsistent with their Podcast implementation.
-    The Episodes prior to that are not available for whatever reasons!
 3. **Campaign 3: Bells Hells**

+    Also fetched via simplecast RSS.
-    ongoing, with incremental download support
+    The Campaign at present date (13.01.25) is still ongoing, so there is incremental download support.
+    The script will check via .txt file if it has already downloaded Episodes and skip those, therefore you can just re-run it to catch new ones.
 4. **Special Episodes like One-Shots, 4-Sided Dive etc**

+    Also fetched via simplecast RSS.
-    with automated folder-filtering.
+    With automated folder-filtering.
 YMMV!
+    Same "memory" behaviour as the C3 script, so you can re-run to fetch new Epidsodes.

 ---